VV-R/MC-Texture-Pack-Converter/README.md

 `python mctexturepackconverter {path to resource pack (must be unzipped)} {path to output directory}`

+It is also possible to make the program fall back on another resource pack if the first one does not have the texture:
+`python mctexturepackconverter {path to resource pack} {path to second resource pack} {path to output directory}` You can chain as many resource packs as you like.
+Note that chaining does not work for entities and gui textures (yet).

+You can use the -s flag to make the program skip missing textures instead of raising an exception.

 After converting the texturepack, zip the contents of the output folder.
 Example using the zip command: